 Last night we said good bye to Jackson.
 Everyone was crying in our house.
 My daughter Ellie asked Lauren if dogs ever come back to life.

-This morning when I woke up, his life and our lives together took over me so I wanted to write this all down.
+This morning when I woke up, his life and our lives together overwhelmed me so I wanted to write this all down.

 I will miss that dog with all my heart.
 He was so good to us.

 The home screen on my iPhone has changed quite a bit over the years.

 The most obvious thing is Apple’s very own core apps have been replaced by 3rd parties.

 The default camera app has been replaced by Camera+, Hipstamatic and Instagram

 The default notes app has been replaced by Simplenote

 The default messenger app has been replaced by Kik

 The default calendar app has been replaced by Calvetica